jcderr/new-account-notifier/README.md

 ```

 And lastly, you'll make a yaml file for the user that includes his email and
 login information for each site.
+This file goes in `~/.acctnotify/users/someuser`.

 ```
 ---